 - It took me a little bit of thinking but I did manage to get my head around the logic puzzle in Episode 4.
 I must admit to thinking ‘Wait…hold on…is that right?’, but it is.

 - A similarly nice bit of logic was the conclusion with the ‘It takes 2 minutes for radio waves to travel to Earth’ or whatever it was.
 Well done the writing team.

 - If you watch the DVD of Pyramids of Mars and watch the excellent ‘Making of’ documentary, you’ll be stunned to see Peter Copley who played Dr Warlock still on the go.
 He’s sadly passed away since, but still – you’d have thought he’d long since have popped his clogs before then.

 - From the file marked “I’m Glad I Proof-Read That”, I’d been calling Dr Warlock Dr Lawrence and my initial draft had a random observation moaning at the lack of imagination on the part of the writer for calling two characters Lawrence.
 I’d have looked mighty foolish if I’d let that one slip…

 Doctor Who – The Pyramids of Mars Review: Final Thoughts

-Pyramids of Mars comes in at #7 in the Top 200 stories list and at least I agree with Fandom.
+Pyramids of Mars comes in at #7 in the Top 200 stories list and at last I agree with Fandom.

 This is a superb story, with almost nothing to be critical of.
-Everyone involved in making this story has brought their A-Game and as a result you truly do get one of the best Dr Who stories of all time.
+Everyone involved in its creation has brought their A-Game and as a result you truly do get one of the best Dr Who stories of all time.